 Following the construction of the old Aswan dam in 1902 the Temple was flooded for the majority of the year and was only able to be visited for a short period.
 It was proposed at that time that the Temple be relocated to a nearby island, but the foundations were strengthened instead; something that protected the buildings, although the colours of the Temples' reliefs and the vegetation were destroyed by the water.
 Also, the Temples became encrusted with silt and other debris carried by the Nile.

-The Temple was threatened further by the construction of the Aswan High dam in the 1960s.
-This resulted in a project by UNESCO and the Egyptian Government to dismantle the Temple and move it to the nearby island of Agilka and reassemble it there.
+The Temple was threatened further by the construction of the Aswan High Dam in the 1960s.
+This resulted in a project by UNESCO and the Egyptian Government to dismantle the Temple and move it to the nearby island of Agilka, which was reshaped to resemble the original island on which the temple stood.
 This involved the construction of a coffer dam around the site enabling the site to be drained.
 Each of the 40,000 stone blocks were then labelled and removed and transported the 500 metres to the higher ground on Agilka where they were reassembled.
-The whole project took ten years, which enabled it to be finished before the completion of the High Dam in 1970, and the subsequent flooding of the island on which it had previously stood.
+The whole project took ten years, which enabled it to be finished before the completion of the High Dam in 1970s, and the subsequent flooding of the island on which it had previously stood.

 Leading to the gateway are a series of steps, either side of which were two large granite lions, behind which stood a pair of granite obelisks 13 metres (43 ft) high (only the bases of which now remain).
 These lead between the two towers.

 On either side of the gateway are grooves cut into each side of the pylon to support flag poles.
 Construction of the pylon was begun by Ptolemy II Philadelphus and finished by Ptolemy III Euergetes I, but inscriptions were also added by their successors.